nasovano/kata_go/README.md

 1. Clone the project to your local machine: git clone https://github.com/nasovano/kata_go.git
-2. to start the calculator just run:
+2. To start the calculator in CLI just run:
 ./calc_go/calc